-Times from Ho Chi Minh City to Dieu Tri
+Train Times from Ho Chi Minh City to Dieu Tri

-- The fastest train is Train #SE2 departing from Ho Chi Minh City at 19:00 and scheduled to arrive in Dieu Tri 11 hours 55 minutes later.
+- The fastest train from Ho Chi Minh City to Dieu Tri is Train #SE4 departing from Ho Chi Minh City at 19:00 and scheduled to arrive in Dieu Tri 11 hours 55 minutes later.

-- The slowest train is Train #SE22 which is scheduled to complete the journey in 13 hours 10 minutes.
+- The slowest train from Ho Chi Minh City to Dieu Tri is Train #SE22 which is scheduled to complete the journey in 13 hours 10 minutes.

-Buy Train Tickets to Dieu Tri
+Buy Tickets from Ho Chi Minh City to Dieu Tri

-Location of Saigon Train Station
+Location of Ho Chi Minh City Train Station

-Location of Dieu Tri Station
+Location of Dieu Tri Railway Station

-About Qui Nhon
+About Travel to Qui Nhon

 The easiest way to get from Dieu Tri train station to Qui Nhon is to walk to the main road by the train station and take bus T22 which terminates in Qui Nhon town centre.
-Bus services from Dieu Tri to Qui Nohn are more frequent than train services.
+Bus services from Dieu Tri to Qui Nhon are more frequent than train services.

 Qui Nhon’s main attraction is its excellent public beach which is still relatively underdeveloped and kept very clean by the municipal authorities.
 This beach does not attract a lot of tourists and tends only to become busy in the early evenings when the locals take advantage of the cooler weather to spend time on the wide promenade which runs along the coastline.
 The restaurants in Qui Nhon are cheap and focus on Vietnamese cuisine, rather than the international cuisine you find in more developed resort such as Nha Trang.

 Near to Qui Nhon is the laid back village of Bai Xep which has an excellent beach and very cheap beach bungalows of the type which which common in South East Asia 20 years, but have now virtually disappeared making way for more expensive accommodation.